Curriculum

 Optional subjects may include:

-A-Level subjects: Art, Biology, Business Studies, Chemistry, Economics, English Literature, Drama, French, History, Information Communication Technology, Mathematics, Music, Physical Education, Physics, Psychology, Media Studies.
+A-Level subjects: Art, Biology, Business Studies, Chemistry, Economics, English Literature, Drama, Food & Nutrition, French, History, Information Communication Technology, Mathematics, Music, Physical Education, Physics, Psychology, Media Studies.